lmcrean/dottie/docs/workflows.md

 ### Fork PR Handling

-**Important**: Pull requests from **forks** (external contributors) cannot access repository secrets for security reasons.
-This is a GitHub security feature to prevent malicious actors from stealing secrets.

-**For Fork PRs** (automatic behavior):
+**Important**: GitHub automatically protects fork PRs using `pull_request_target` - workflows from first-time contributors require maintainer approval before running.

+**How it works**:
+- Fork PRs use `deploy-fork-preview.yml` (with `pull_request_target` trigger)
+- Same-repo PRs use `deploy-branch-preview.yml` (with `pull_request` trigger)
-- 📝 **Automatic notification**: `deploy-fork-preview.yml` posts a comment explaining deployment requires maintainer approval
+- **Security**: GitHub requires maintainer approval for first-time fork contributors
-- ✅ Basic validation still runs (linting, local unit tests if available)
-- ⏸️ Deployment preview requires `deploy-preview` label
+- **After approval**: Fork PRs deploy automatically just like same-repo PRs

+**For Fork PRs**:
+- 🔐 First-time contributors: Maintainer must approve workflow run
+- ✅ After approval: Full deployment preview with all tests
+- 🔄 Subsequent commits: Auto-deploy (approval only needed once per contributor)
+- 📝 Deployment URLs posted to PR automatically

 **For Same-Repo PRs** (branches in main repo):
 - ✅ Full deployment preview with all tests
 - ✅ Access to all secrets and cloud resources
 - ✅ Complete E2E test suite
-- 🚀 Automatically deployed via `deploy-branch-preview.yml`
+- 🚀 Automatically deployed via `deploy-branch-preview.yml` (no approval needed)

-**Label-Triggered Deployment for Fork PRs (Maintainers)**:
+**Maintainer Workflow for Fork PRs**:
-To deploy a fork PR with one click:
-1. Review the PR code changes for safety (check for malicious code)
+1. Review the PR code changes
-2. Add the `deploy-preview` label to the PR
+2. Approve the workflow run in GitHub Actions tab
-3. The `deploy-fork-preview.yml` workflow automatically triggers deployment
+3. Deployment happens automatically
-4. Full deployment + tests run with access to secrets
-5. Remove the label to stop future deployments on new commits

-**How the unified fork workflow works** (`deploy-fork-preview.yml`):
-- Uses `pull_request_target` trigger (runs with base repo permissions)
-- Triggers on PR opened/synchronized/labeled/unlabeled events
-- **Without label**: Posts informative notification to contributors
-- **With label**: Deploys with security warning for maintainers
-- Has access to repository secrets (safe because only maintainers can add labels)
-- Better error handling and logging for debugging

-**Alternative Manual Workaround**:
-If you prefer not to use the label system:
-1. Create a new branch in the main repo
-2. Pull the fork's changes into that branch
-3. Open a PR from that branch (will have full access to secrets)
+4. Future commits from same contributor auto-deploy

 **Deployment Flow**:

 *Same-Repo PRs* (via `deploy-branch-preview.yml`):
-1. Check if PR is from fork (if yes, skip deployment - fork handler takes over)
+1. Check if PR is from fork (if yes, skip - handled by other workflow)
 2. Build and deploy API to Cloud Run with branch-specific name: `api-{branch-name}`
 3. Build and deploy Web to Firebase with preview channel: `branch-{pr-number}`
 4. Post deployment URLs to PR comment